meowdding/CustomScoreboard/README.md

 Later Planned Additions:

 - Image as a Background
-- Elements that are in SkyHanni and not this mod, like Quiver, Power, ...
+- Elements that are in SkyHanni and not this mod, like Power, ...

 Using /customscoreboard, or /cs for short, you can open the config and start customizing your Custom Scoreboard experience!